check-spelling-sandbox/materialize/doc/developer/design/20240328_persist_columnar.md

 large amounts of data, e.g. compression or dictionary encoding.

 Out of the formats in group 2, it's generally accepted that columnar formatted data is better for analytical workloads.
-That elimates row based formats like Apache Avro, CSV, and jsonl.
+That eliminates row based formats like Apache Avro, CSV, and jsonl.

 The only serialization format, other than Apache Parquet, I could find that was